auerswal/sft/README.md

 comprising just one file.
 These single file tools are usually written in an interpreted (or scripting) language.

+All single file tools are intended to be usable without installation.
+I usually check out this repository on every machine I work with.
+If one of the tools needs to be started from a specific directory that is a bug.

 ## License

 All tools contain licensing information in the file.
 In general, every tool